Effects#

 Delay

-Multi-tap delay effect with BPM synchronization
+Multi-tap delay effect with BPM synchronisation.

 Notes